-- 1 From the Home screen, tap and tap 1 to create a new message. - 2 Enter a contact name or contact number into the To field.
+Enter a contact name or contact number into the To field.
 As you enter the contact name, matching contacts appear.
-You can tap a suggested recipient and add more than one contact
+You can tap a suggested recipient and add more than one contact.

-- You may be charged for each text message you send.
-Please consult with your service provider. - 3 Tap the text field and start entering your message. - 4 Tap to open the options menu.
-Choose from any of the available options.
+- 3 Tap the text field and start entering your message. - 4 Tap to open the options menu.
+Choose from any of the available options. - 5 Tap to attach the file that you want to share with message. - 6 Tap Send to send your message.